Optical coherence tomography: Fourier domain

 Fourier-domain (or Frequency-domain) OCT (FD-OCT) has speed and signal-to-noise ratio (SNR) advantages over time-domain OCT (TD-OCT) and has become the standard in the industry since 2006.
 The idea of using frequency modulation and coherent detection to obtain ranging information was already demonstrated in optical frequency domain reflectometry and laser radar in the 1980s, though the distance resolution and range were much longer than OCT.
 There are two types of FD-OCT – swept-source OCT (SS-OCT) and spectral-domain OCT (SD-OCT) – both of which acquire spectral interferograms which are then Fourier transformed to obtain an axial scan of reflectance amplitude versus depth.
 In SS-OCT, the spectral interferogram is acquired sequentially by tuning the wavelength of a laser light source.
-SD-OCT acquires spectral interferogram simultaneously in a spectrometer.
+SD-OCT acquires a spectral interferogram simultaneously in a spectrometer.
 An implementation of SS-OCT was described by the MIT group as early as 1994.
 A group based in the University of Vienna described measurement of intraocular distance using both tunable laser and spectrometer-based interferometry as early as 1995.
 SD-OCT imaging was first demonstrated both in vitro and in vivo by a collaboration between the Vienna group and a group based in the Nicholas Copernicus University in a series of articles between 2000 and 2002.
 The SNR advantage of FD-OCT over TD-OCT was first demonstrated in eye imaging and further analyzed by multiple groups of researchers in 2003.